flafmg/bht/README.md

 ## Support 🤝

-If you encounter any issues or have suggestions for improvement, youre welcome to open an issue on the [GitHub repository](https://github.com/flafmg/BHT/issues) :D.
+If you encounter any issues or have suggestions for improvement, you're welcome to open an issue on the [GitHub repository](https://github.com/flafmg/BHT/issues) :D.

 ## About ℹ️